 The chemical responsible for most of marijuana’s psychological effects as well as its “high” is THC.
 The chemical attaches directly to a certain cannabinoid receptor in the brain.
 At that point, THC is recognized as a compound similar to the naturally-occurring chemical produced in the brain.
 THC affects short-term memory, pleasure sensations, attention span, motor coordination, thought processes, and the ability to accurately perceive time.

-Research indicates that as the amounts of THC and CBD in marijuana increase in the individual’s body, so does the likelihood of addiction.
+Research indicates that as the amounts of THC in marijuana increase in the individual’s body, so does the likelihood of addiction.
 Marijuana over-activates the endocannabinoid system, causing the THC-high and other effects that users experience, such as:

 In some people, marijuana can cause intense paranoia and delusions.
 For individuals like this and for others with co-occurring disorders, increased use may exacerbate psychotic behaviors.

 Origins Behavioral HealthCare is dedicated to helping our patients achieve lifelong, sustainable and complete recovery.
 We believe that sobriety is possible for everyone.
 Our team provides cutting-edge care that enacts real, lasting change for our patients by helping them lead healthier, more confident, and more purposeful lives.

 Today is the day you break the cycle of addiction for good – start your journey to freedom and fulfillment by calling Origins Behavioral HealthCare at 844-843-8935.